6. 3D Worlds#

 If we use homogeneous co-ordinates then this mapping can be represented by the matrix equation

 where \(A\) and \(B\) are placeholder variables for now.
-Since we divide homogeneous co-ordinates by the fourth element then
+Since we divide homogeneous co-ordinates by the fourth element then the projected co-ordinates are

-so the mapping for \(x'\) and \(y'\) is correct.
+So the mapping for \(x'\) and \(y'\) is correct.
 We need \(z'\) to be between \(-1\) and \(1\) so \(A\) and \(B\) must satisfy

 At the near clipping plane \(z = -n\) and at the far clipping plane \(z = -f\) so